-This is the first report on the use of genomic and cDNA derived microsatellite markers for finger printing and evaluation of genetic relationships in germplasm and commercial cultivars used at Sugarcane Research Institute, Shahjahanpur (UP), India.
+This is the first report on the use of genomic and cDNA derived microsatellite markers for fingerprinting and evaluation of genetic relationships in germplasm and commercial cultivars used at Sugarcane Research Institute, Shahjahanpur (UP), India.
 The present study determines the feasibility of the use of sugarcane derived genomic and cDNA microsatellite markers in establishing genetic relationship among the sugarcane species and commercial cultivars.
-Our study revealed a large degree of SSR polymorphisms within the material under study; only 6% of the markers being monomorphic.
-High levels of polymorphism and hetrozygocity were detected with an average number of 8.78 polymorphic fragments per primer pair.
-This relationship will be beneficial to explore their potentiality in varietal improvement programs.
-The level of polymorphism indicates that distinction between any two varieties is possible with appropriate SSR primer pair.
-This supports to the use of SSR markers, as an excellent tool, for diversity analysis and loci mapping.
+This work supports use of SSR markers, as an excellent tool, for diversity analysis and loci mapping.
+This genetic relationship among individuals can be potentiality utilized in future sugarcane varietal improvement programs.
+Our study revealed a large degree of SSR polymorphisms within the genotypes under study; only 6% of the markers were found monomorphic.
+High levels of polymorphism and hetrozygocity was detected with an average number of 8.78 polymorphic fragments per primer pair.
+The level of polymorphism indicates that distinction between varieties is possible using appropriate SSR primer pair.
 Polymorphism had been also reported by Nair et al. (2002) using RAPD markers on twenty eight tropical and subtropical Indian sugarcane cultivars.
-Up to the present time there are no reports on sugarcane genetic diversity using very high number of polymorphic bands such as those obtained in this research.
-With the objective of evaluating the genetic diversity among sugarcane cultivars, Lima et al. (2002) used 21 AFLP primers combination, evaluating a total 1121 polymorphic loci but they were not found high level of genetic diversity between the cultivars analyzed.
-Afghan et al. (2005) used 38 RAPD primers, evaluating a total of 258 discrete markers in 10 sugarcane genotypes.
-Ali et al.